-- We are a leading authority on the craft of blacksmithing. - We help set the standards for our industry. - We are a world authority on wrought iron. - We are the world's only supplier of new, puddled wrought iron. - We have one of the best-equipped workshops in the UK. - We thrive on demanding creative and technical challenges. - We have 40 years' experience.
+- We are a leading authority in the craft of blacksmithing. - We help set the standards for our industry. - We are a world authority on wrought iron. - We have one of the best-equipped workshops in the UK. - We thrive on demanding creative and technical challenges. - Our knowledge of markets and trends is supported by 35 years' experience. - Carefully aligned partners are key to our ability to deliver.